Henry Percy, 1st Baron Percy: Origins

-Majority & change of arms
+Majority and change of arms

 In 1293, Henry came into his inheritance of estates in Sussex and Yorkshire, including Topcliffe Castle, the ancient family seat.
 In 1294 he married Eleanor, daughter of the Earl of Arundel.
 He then proceeded to change the family coat of arms from Azure, five fusils in fess or ("Percy ancient") to Or, a lion rampant azure ("Percy modern").
 Blue and gold were the Earl Warenne's colours and a gold lion rampant had been the Arundel's arms.

 Alternatively the arms are said to be the arms of Brabant.
 This emphasised his royal and noble connections and marked his ambition.
 This was also the year he went to war for the first time, summoned to fight in France, but then diverted to Wales to join Edward I in suppressing a Welsh rebellion.
 There he learned the grim business of medieval warfare, and command and supply of armies in the field.